mitchdavenport88/VisitJQ/README.md

 * Text appears on a contrasted background with a different image on each slide.
 The image is responsive as it gets hidden on widths of md and below to display text only.

 ### What to do?
+* On load a map renders in the ‘What to Do?’ section using the google maps API.
+I have set the co-ordinates so the map loads showing the JQ area.
+* On large screen widths the map section and the Visit JQ Recommends section will appear inline.
+On anything below 992px the map section along with its buttons will fill the page width while the Visit JQ Recommends section will be displayed underneath the map.
+* When first loaded the Visit JQ Recommends section contains a little introduction and a brief explanation of how the map and its buttons work.
+This content gets changed throughout use.
+* The buttons above the map will display a Font Awesome icon along with a button label, which represent each of the place types users can find out more about.
+On small devices the label gets hidden to show the logo only.
+* As with all buttons on the page they have a hover class, which will invert the colours to show it’s clickable.
+* When a button is clicked map markers get displayed on the map to indicate where we’d recommend visiting.
+Each button drops a different set of markers dependent on the category selected.
+* Each marker is clickable and on click will display additional info such as the place name, a brief description and their website in the form of an info window.
+Once another marker is clicked the existing window will close and the new info window will display.
+* In addition to the info window displaying when clicked a review of the place will also appear in the Visit JQ Recommends section.

 ### Contact
 * All inputs are labelled and have a placeholder so it’s clear what goes into each field.